Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `cameraX` - Returns the current x position of camera.
 - `cameraY` - Returns the current y position of camera.
 - `screenWidth` - Returns the current width of the window screen; Default value: `720`.
-- `screenheight` - Returns the current width of the window screen; Default value: `720`.
+- `screenHeight` - Returns the current width of the window screen; Default value: `720`.

 <details><summary><b>All Shortcut to:</b></summary>
 <p>